 GENERAL INFORMATION

 Standards of Conduct and Professionalism

-Standards: Because every student is a future employee, manager or entrepreneur, standards of professionalism must be met in preparation of the demands of the industry.
+Standards: Because every student is a future employee, manager or entrepreneur in the beauty industry, standards of professionalism must be met.
+Students are expected to be in dress code before entering the building.